SandyRodger/JS_210/schwetank.md

 ### hoisting

-- Talk about the TDZ (the error messages will differ).
+- Talk about the TDZ (one indication of this is that the error messages will differ).
 Make sure you have an example and a spiel for this.

 ```
 console.log(x);